-In 2020, the UN System in Uganda conducted a comprehensive, participatory self-assessment in 2020.
-UNCT Uganda performed quite well, as it met or exceeded minimum requirements for a total of 10 indicators (67%), while four indicators (27%) approached minimum requirements, and only one (7%) was missing.
+In 2020, the UN System in Uganda conducted a comprehensive, participatory self-assessment of the Scorecard indicators and performed well, as it met or exceeded minimum requirements for a total of 10 indicators (67%), while four indicators (27%) approached minimum requirements, and only one (7%) was missing.
 Based upon these findings the UNCT adopted a UNCT-SWAP Gender Scorecard Action Plan to advance and maintain, as required, progress against the indicators.
 To address the most pressing gaps, the UNCT prioritized gender parity (Indicator 4.3), gender analysis and data in the Common Country Analysis (Indicator 1.1), and gender resource allocation and tracking through the Gender Equality Marker and UN INFO.
 The 2021 annual assessment and report found that the UNCT had progressed in three indicators: CCA (exceeding), Joint Programmes (exceeding) and gender parity (approaching).
-Yet key performance still gaps remained in the areas of gender financing, gender capacities, and gender parity (including organizational culture).
-These areas were therefore prioritized for action in 2022.
+The 2022 annual assessment and report found that the UNCT had progressed in two indicators: Gender Capacities (meeting) and Gender Financing (exceeding).
+Yet key performance still gaps remained in the areas of gender parity and gender results in the UNSDC and there remained areas for improvement in the UNSDCF indicators (meeting) and gender capacities (meeting).
+These areas were therefore prioritized for action in 2023.